kkzeng/Guess-The-Macros/README.md

 Uses Jsoup to scrape

 *Deprecated now - USDA updated the format of their website.
-Will work on updating the scraping section when I get to updating the app.